- Ph.D. University of British Columbia 1986

 Current Research and Writing

-- Push On, and Keep Moving: Yankee Shipowners and the Antebellum Cotton Trade
+- Cotton’s Ocean: Yankee Shipowners and the Antebellum Cotton Trade

 Awards and Honors